sfergusond/Running2Win-Strava-Importer/README.md

     - Member Comments
 * If `csv` is entered in the upload/csv prompt, then all gathered activities will be downloaded to a CSV file in the same directory as the downloaded program.
 * If `upload` is entered in the upload/csv prompt, then all gathered activities will be uploaded to Strava

+Note: Currently the program can only support logging into Strava via a Google account, Facebook account, or email/password combination. __It does not work with Apple logins__.

+__Note: Usernames and passwords are not stored by the program__

 In progress: matching activity descriptions/race info/interval info downloaded from Running2Win with existing activities on Strava